Why Facebook shares are sinking like a stone

-Facebook shares were set to open lower after posting disappointing results on Wednesday.
-The social media giant's stock was down more than 21 percent in pre-market trading after losing as much as $150 billion in market value after its second-quarter earnings report showed slowing growth.
+Facebook shares opened sharply lower after posting disappointing results on Wednesday.
+The social media giant's stock slid more than 18 percent in early trade after losing as much as $150 billion in market value on Thursday following a second-quarter earnings report that showed slowing growth.

+The slide is set to be the largest market-cap drop in history, Bloomberg reported, beating out Intel's $91 billion loss in one day in September 2000.
+Facebook's value was down $96.5 billion around noon on Thursday, with shares trading near $175.50.
+Founder Mark Zuckerberg's fortune dropped by $12.4 billion in less than 24 hours, to around $74 billion.

 Investors were spooked by Facebook's forecast showing that its number of active users is growing less quickly than expected, while the company also took a hit from Europe's new privacy laws.